 See, there are many tasty alternatives to wheat, dairy, and egg-filled breakfasts!
 Now let’s take a look at another addition to my egg-free breakfast rotation: Simple Cinnamon Roasted Sweet Potatoes.

-So I love breakfasts that I can toss in the oven with little attention needed.
+Breakfasts that can be tossed in the oven with little babysitting from me are my go-to most mornings.
 In the instructions, you’ll see I say to stir after 15 minutes.
 This is ideal, but I’ve totally made these with no stirring.
-The bottoms of each cube are blackened, but personally, I love that charred flavor.
+The bottoms of each cube are blackened, but I love that charred flavor.
 So if you don’t mind some char, skip the stirring!

 Cooking Tip: Maximize cooking spaces by using both the stove-top and the oven.
 If the vegetable dish is on the stove top, then I bake bacon.
 If the vegetables are being roasted in the oven, then I toss sausage into a skillet.